- We advise you to exercise normal safety precautions in the United States.

 - an e-Passport if issued on or after 26 October 2006.

 Australian passports without two lines of 44 characters at the bottom of the photo/biodata page are not machine-readable.
 To confirm whether your passport is machine-readable or an e-Passport, please contact the Australian Passport Information Service on 13 12 32 (within Australia).

 Australian citizens travelling on an Emergency Passport, Document of Identity or Provisional Travel Document cannot enter the United States under the VWP.
 Holders of these documents must obtain a valid United States visa.
 If a valid United States visa cannot be obtained, such travellers may need to look at alternative travel plans.
 For more information see the United States Customs and Border Protection website.

 You should ensure that you provide accurate and current travel document details to your airline or cruise line prior to travel.
 If you obtain a new or replacement passport, you must apply for a new ESTA.
-Discrepancies between ESTA, ticketing, and passport data will likely result in your being referred for secondary inspection by a United States immigration official.
-This may take several hours and result in you missing a connection.
+Discrepancies between ESTA, ticketing, and passport data will likely result in you being referred for secondary inspection by a United States immigration official, which may take several hours.

 VWP additional requirements